voun7/VidSubX/docs/Preferences.md

 Onnx Intra Threads: The number of threads used by Onnx to parallelize the execution within nodes.

-OCR CPU Max Processes: The maximum number of CPU cores to be used for extraction of text from the video.
+OCR Max Processes: The maximum number of CPU or GPU core/processes to be used for extraction of text from the video.
 Too little or too many will increase extraction time.

 **Note:** Onnx Intra Threads & OCR CPU Max Processes will require some testing with different values to determine the optimal values.